haussel/photometry/README.md

                   submodules
 - passband:       defines the Passband, PassbandHeader and PassbandInterpolator classes
-- spectrum:       defines the BasicSpectrum and the SpectrumInterpolator classes
+- spectrum:       defines the BasicSpectrum, the SpectrumInterpolator and the GalaxySpectrum classes
 - standards:      define some convenience function to obtain classical spectra.
 - atmosphere:     defines the IramAtmosphere class to handle GILDAS atmosphere models
 - irampassband:   defines the IramPassband class, to handle varying opacity and emission of the sky in the band
-- atmosphere:     defines the IramAtmosphere class, to use GILDAS atmosphere models
-- planets:        define the GiantPlanet class to compute the flux of planets
+- planets:        define the GiantPlanet class to compute the flux of Uranus and Neptune and the Mars class for...
+Mars